Family history and some dietary factors (low fiber, high fat) increase a person’s risk of colorectal cancer.

 A tumor in the left (descending) colon is likely to cause obstruction at an earlier stage, because the left colon has a smaller diameter and the stool is semisolid.
 The person may seek medical treatment because of crampy abdominal pain or severe abdominal pain and constipation.

-People who have symptoms that suggest colon cancer or who have a positive screening test need a diagnostic test to confirm whether they do or do not have cancer.
+People who have symptoms that suggest colon cancer or who have a positive screening test Colorectal Cancer Screening Early diagnosis of colorectal cancer depends on routine screening, which should typically begin at age 45 for people who are at average risk of developing colorectal cancer and continue until... read more need a diagnostic test to confirm whether they do or do not have cancer.

 People with blood in their stool require colonoscopy, as do those with abnormalities seen during a sigmoidoscopy or an imaging study.
 Any growths or abnormalities seen should be completely removed during the colonoscopy.

-Barium enema x-rays may be taken to detect tumors in the lower part of the large intestine.
+Barium enema x-rays X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
+Standard x-rays ( plain x-rays) can show some blockages or paralysis of the digestive tract, or abnormal air patterns in the abdominal cavity... read more may be taken to detect tumors in the lower part of the large intestine.
 However, colonoscopy is the preferred diagnostic test because during colonoscopy doctors can take tissue samples to see whether a growth is cancerous or not.

-Once cancer is diagnosed, doctors usually do an abdominal CT scan, chest x-ray, and routine laboratory tests to look for cancer that has spread, to detect a low blood count (anemia), and to evaluate the person’s overall condition.
+Once cancer is diagnosed, doctors usually do a CT scan Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT) and magnetic resonance imaging (MRI) scans are good tests for assessing the size and location of abdominal organs.
+Additionally, cancerous (malignant) or noncancerous... read more of the chest, abdomen, and pelvis and do routine laboratory tests to look for cancer that has spread, to detect a low blood count (anemia), and to evaluate the person’s overall condition.

 Colon cancers that were removed during surgery are now routinely tested for the gene mutations that cause Lynch syndrome.
 People with relatives who developed colon, ovarian, or endometrial cancer at a young age or who have multiple relatives with those cancers should be tested for Lynch syndrome.